chrplr/openlexicon/README.md

----
-title: OpenLexicon: Easy access to lexical databases
+# OpenLexicon: Easy access to lexical databases
-author: christophe@pallier.org
----

 At OpenLexicon, you will find: